cassidyjames/cassidyjames.github.io/_posts/2020-07-12-slimbook-pro-x.md

 ---

 <aside markdown="1">
-I was unable to get all of the photos I wanted before my baby had to go to bed—but I will update this post later with more!
+I was unable to get all of the photos I wanted before my baby had to go to bed—but for now I have included several photos from the Slimbook website.
 </aside>

 Slimbook recently had a [Linux-related developer promotion](https://slimbook.es/en/developers) where they called for anyone “involved with an open source project, developing for a Linux distribution, programming for GNU or even for the Linux Kernel” to contact them for the opportunity to get Slimbook hardware at a discount or possibly for free to help them with their work.